Rich-In-SQL/SQL-Server-Tools/README.md

 ### SQL Server Date Functions ###

 Manipulating SQL Server dates is the one thing I find myself heading to google for the most, this is a collection of date manipulation examples.

+This script is supported by a [blog post](https://www.codenameowl.com/dates/)